-The Board recognises the importance of ensuring that Directors are continuously being developed to acquire or enhance the requisite knowledge and skills to discharge their duties effectively.
+The Board recognises the importance of ensuring that Directors are continuously being developed to acquire or enhance their knowledge and skills in discharging their duties effectively.

-All new Directors appointed to the Board would attend a formal induction programme to familiarise themselves with the Company's strategy and operating structure, financial highlights, product and marketing strategies, risk management strategy, legal and regulatory compliance requirements, people initiatives presented by the Chief Executive Officer with various Head of Departments, and organised by the Group Learning and Development unit.
-The Company Secretary would also provide the new Directors with an information kit regarding disclosure obligations of a director, Code of Ethics, Constitution of the Company, Board Charter and Board Committees' Terms of Reference, amongst others.
+All new Directors appointed to the Board attended formal induction programme to familiarise themselves with the Company's strategy and operating structure, financial highlights, product and marketing strategies, risk management strategy, legal and regulatory compliance requirements, people initiatives presented by the Chief Executive Officer with various Head of Departments, and organised by the Human Resource Department.
+The Company Secretary would also provide the new Directors with an information kit regarding disclosure obligations of a director, the Code of Ethics, Constitution of the Company, Board Charter and Board Committees' Terms of Reference, amongst others.

-Apart from the Financial Institutions Directors' Education (FIDE) Programme accredited by ICLIF, all Directors appointed to the Board, have also attended other relevant training programmes and seminars organised by the regulatory authorities and professional bodies to further enhance their business acumen and professionalism in discharging their duties to the Company.
-The Directors also attend Strategy Meeting to have an in-depth understanding and continuous engagement with Management pertaining to the Company's strategic direction.
-In addition, the Directors are constantly updated on information relating to the Company's development and industry development through discussion at Board meetings with the Senior Management team.
+Apart from the Financial Institutions Directors' Education (FIDE) Programme accredited by Asia School of Business, all Directors appointed to the Board have also attended other relevant training programmes and seminars organised by the regulatory authorities and professional bodies to further enhance their business acumen and professionalism associated with their duties to the Company.
+The Directors also attend Strategy Meeting to have an in-depth understanding and continuous engagement with Management pertaining to the Company's strategic direction and information relating to the Company's development, or industry development through discussion at Board meetings with the Senior Management team.